 He refused to kiss her because he hated her bad breathe and the moisture of her mouth.
-It was important for both of them to realize that yogurt with fresh lemon could help the first problem, and a glass of red wine would assist with the second, as it dries up mucus membranes.
+It was important for both of them to realize that yogurt with fresh lemon could help the first problem, and a glass of red wine would assist with the second, as it dries up mucous membranes.
 But what becomes dry one place is a problem for another!
-Lubricant would also be needed.
+Lubricants would also be needed.

 And he would have to work at overcoming his mouth aversion that had built up over many years.

 Instead of being offended, many pragmatic solutions are available to the couple that is willing to discard the nightmare rhetoric of hopelessness and misery that is rampant on the internet.

 But the greatest complaint about an Asperger Marriage that comes from wives is their husband’s “lack of empathy.”

 Often they’ll recall painful situations with some crucial life event.
 They’ll recall that their husband’s response to it, was cold, unsympathetic, or simply disinterested.

 This is one of the most hurtful and pervasive myths about neuro-atypicals: That they lack empathy.

 Research has demonstrated that most neuro-atypicals will focus on the mouth of the speaker, missing vital cues that come from eyes, eyebrows, and the nose, so vital to communication.
 Spending an hour or two in professional training to read micro-expressions can enhance the effectiveness of communication in an Asperger marriage.